 Unlike IBS, IBD does not generally cause mucus in the stool, gas, or bloating.
 The following symptoms are not caused by IBS, but can be caused by IBD:

-bloody diarrhea or stools
+- Bloody diarrhea or stools

-How is IBS different than celiac disease or lactose intolerance?
+IBS, celiac disease, or lactose intolerance?

 Celiac disease and lactose intolerance are conditions that can also cause symptoms that are similar to those caused by IBS, such as: